 Even if you've shopped, dropped and dined to your heart's delight, there's still more fun at Downtown Disney!
 Select evenings, you can enjoy a variety of live entertainment.
 To get the scoop on live performances or special events, consult the Disneyland online entertainment calendar.

 Splitsville Luxury Lanes rolled into Downtown Disney in 2018, bringing bowling, live entertainment and fabulous food with it.
-This is not grandpa frog’s bowling alley, but he’ll probably love it just the same.
+This is not Grandpa Frog’s bowling alley, but he’ll probably love it just the same.
 Ribbit!

 Trade Pins